marcosv23/finansProject/README.md

 This contains a responsive layout.

-Some items of app disappear into a lower screen
+Any  app items disappear on a lower screen

 This was my first project using Bootstrap and its features